Trane XL18i Review

 Trane XL18i Product Specifications:

-Two-stage compressor: Every Trane air conditioner comes equipped with one of their proprietary Climatuff compressors, which are longer lasting, quieter, and more efficient than standard compressors.
-The XL18i has a two-stage compressor that further increases efficiency and helps to maintain temperature and humidity better.
+Every Trane air conditioner comes equipped with one of their proprietary Climatuff compressors, which are longer lasting, quieter, and more efficient than standard compressors.

-Better airflow: The XL18i has a unique all-aluminum coil, and a blade-down fan style that both increase airflow and improve the system’s overall performance
+Finally, the XL18i has a unique all-aluminum coil and a blade-down fan style, and both of these features increase airflow and improve the system’s overall performance.

 Other Key Features